watergis/awesome-vector-tiles/contents/how-to-generate-vectortiles.md

 ### To create sprite files from your icons

-The Spritefiles will be generated from [mapbox/maki](https://github.com/mapbox/maki) icons and [water-icons](https://github.com/narwassco/water-icons) icons under `docs` of this repository.
+The Spritefiles will be generated from [mapbox/maki](https://github.com/mapbox/maki) icons and [water-icons](https://github.com/narwassco/water-icons) icons under `docs` of this repository. `UNVT` basemap is using `mapbox/maki` icons.
 In `Narok Water`'s case, the following repositories manage our icons which are being used in our style files.
   - [narwassco/water-icons](https://github.com/narwassco/water-icons) : It includes our own customized icon for water assets.
-  - [narwassco/mapbox-street-icons](https://github.com/narwassco/mapbox-street-icons) : It includes icons of Mapbox Street style and customized `water-icons`.
+  - [narwassco/mapbox-street-icons](https://github.com/narwassco/mapbox-street-icons) : It includes icons of Mapbox Street style.
-  - [narwassco/mapbox-satellite-icons](https://github.com/narwassco/mapbox-satellite-icons):It includes icons of Mapbox Satellite style and customized `water-icons`.
+  - [narwassco/mapbox-satellite-icons](https://github.com/narwassco/mapbox-satellite-icons):It includes icons of Mapbox Satellite style.

 ### To put your Mapbox Stylefiles